 InnoSTARS is a market-readiness pitch competition that offers an opportunity for innovative U.S. technology companies to demonstrate their readiness for the China market.
-It is a three-round pitch competition where U.S. companies selected from preliminary (U.S.) rounds in spring/summer go to China in fall on a sponsored trip to compete in the semi-final and final rounds.
+It is a three-round pitch competition where U.S. companies selected from preliminary (U.S.) rounds in spring/summer go to China in fall on a sponsored trip to compete in the Industry Final and final rounds.
 In addition, InnoSTARS is a platform for connecting U.S. technology companies with prospective partners in China, such as distributors, corporations, incubators and accelerators, and investors.
-Since 2017, more than 1,000 U.S. technology companies applied to the InnoSTARS, and over 200 scored high enough to advance to the semi-final and final competitions in China.
+Since 2017, more than 1,000 U.S. technology companies applied to the InnoSTARS, and over 200 scored high enough to advance to the Industry Final and final competitions in China.

 A unique aspect of the InnoSTARS competition is the makeup of the judging panels.
 InnoSTARS U.S. preliminary round onsite judges consist of investors, executives, entrepreneurs, researchers, and consultants who are experts in related industries or experts with deep on-the-ground China business experience, or both.
-InnoSTARS China semi-final and final round judges are a mix of U.S. experts and their Chinese counterparts.
+InnoSTARS China Industry Final and final round judges are a mix of U.S. experts and their Chinese counterparts.
 This setup of judging panels increases the chance for successful China partnerships for the U.S. companies.

 In its third year, the 2019 InnoSTARS theme is Pitch-Coach-Match with targeted coaching and matching efforts to assist ready U.S. companies to build out their China network and connect with interested partners before and during the China-part of the competition.

 The Denver preliminary round welcomes companies from all industries covered by InnoSTARS (see “Industries of Focus”).
 The pitch competition in most preliminary rounds (except for the Houston Preliminary) as well as the final round are mixed-industry such that companies compete against contestants from different industries.
-Semi-final rounds, however, are competitions within the same industry category (also called “industry finals”).
+Industry Final rounds, however, are competitions within the same industry category (also called “industry finals”).

 Why should companies compete?